HoldenErnest/LupuVault/README.md

 # LupuVault
 A redefined system for LupuVault.
-The Web App that holds list information defined by users.
-The app has an intuitive UI with extensive searching and sorting capability.
+LupuVault is a Web App that holds list information defined by users.
+Featuring intuitive UI with extensive searching and sorting capability.

  - Apache + Flask WSGI for maintainable hosting capabilities.
  - MySQL + RegEx for quick loading, searching, and sorting.